 1.4 Shaping Capacity

-Sub-Option 1: Include the following if customer chooses Flat Monthly Block with Shaping Capacity.
+Sub-Option 1: Include the following if customer chooses Flat Monthly Block with 10 Percent Shaping Capacity.

 1.4.1 Amounts of Shaping Capacity

-BPA shall calculate «Customer Name»’s amounts of Shaping Capacity for each month of the Rate Period as follows: (1) «Customer Name»’s Tier 1 Block Amounts for the applicable month of the first year of a Rate Period, as listed in section 1.3 of this exhibit, multiplied by (2) ten percent.
+BPA shall calculate «Customer Name»’s amounts of Shaping Capacity for each month of the Rate Period by summing the portion of Shaping Capacity attributable to each «Customer Name» Member.
+The Shaping Capacity attributable to each Member shall be calculated as follows: (1) each Member’s portion attributable to «Customer Name»’s Tier 1 Block Amounts for the applicable month of the first year of a Rate Period, calculated pursuant to section 1.1 and 1.2, multiplied by (2) ten percent.

 End Sub-Option 1

 Sub-Option 2: Include the following if customer chooses Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity or Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with PLVS.